-Clothes drying - After 10 pounds of clothes have been washed and spin-dried in a washer, they still contain about 10 pounds of water.
+Clothes drying - After 10 pounds of clothes have been washed and spin-dried in a have been washed and spin-dried in a washer, they still contain about 10 pounds of water.
 If these clothes are dried inside, that water is released into the air in the RV.

-Gas appliances - When LP gas is burned, carbon dioxide, nitrogen and water are given off into the air.
-For every 1000 cubic feet of LP gas burned, nearly 88 pounds of water is released into the air.
+Propane appliances - When Propane is burned, carbon dioxide, nitrogen and water are given off into the air.
+For every 1000 cubic feet of Propane burned, nearly 88 pounds of water is released into the air.